 What is Merchant Choice Routing?

-Merchant Choice Routing allows merchants to choose to send contactless ‘tap-and-go’ transactions from Multi-Network debit cards through the Australian eftpos network instead of the current Visa or Mastercard® network.
+Merchant Choice Routing allows eligible contactless ‘tap-and-go’ and online transactions from Multi-Network debit cards to be processed through the Australian eftpos network instead of the Visa® or Mastercard® networks.

 Multi-Network debit cards are dual branded debit cards with either Visa/eftpos or Mastercard®/eftpos logos on the front and rear of the card.